Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ACould you please tell me what's going on today?

-Speaker ASo it's the Shanti Festival Ale and Shanti Festival at the Bristol Masonic Grounds.
+Speaker ASo it's the Shanti Festival Ale and Shanti Festival, the Bristol Masonic Grounds.

 Speaker ATeenage Cancer Trust, yes, indeed.

-Speaker ACould you tell me what's been your favorite band so far?
+Speaker ACould you tell me what's been your favourite band so far?

-Speaker AOh, obviously favorite is the Bristol Santi Crew.
+Speaker AObviously favourite is the Bristol Santi Crew.

-Speaker AThey are basically the ones that are actually organizing all.
+Speaker AYes, they are basically the ones that are actually organizing all.

 Speaker ABut we've seen pretty much all the ones we've seen have actually been really, really good.